 Kubernetes Runtime Options

-- Tanzu Kubernetes clusters - You can use the vSphere Kubernetes runtime option to create vSphere with VMware Tanzu managed Tanzu Kubernetes clusters.
+- VMware Tanzu® Kubernetes Grid™ Service clusters, informally known as TKGS - You can use the vSphere with Tanzu runtime option to create vSphere with Tanzu managed Tanzu Kubernetes Grid Service clusters.
+Tanzu Kubernetes Grid Service supports VMware hardened and signed upstream compatible Kubernetes, multiple control plane nodes, First Class Disk-based dynamic and static provisioning of Persistent Volumes, and L4 load balancer automation.
 This option offers more features, however, it might be more expensive.
-For more information, see the vSphere with Kubernetes Configuration and Management guide in the vSphere documentation.
+For more information, see the vSphere with Tanzu Configuration and Management guide in the vSphere documentation.

 - Native clusters - The Kubernetes Container Clusters plug-in manages the clusters with native Kubernetes runtime.
-These clusters are with reduced High Availability function with a single master node, they offer fewer persistent volume choices and no networking automation.
+These clusters are with reduced High Availability function with a single control plane node, they offer fewer persistent volume choices and no networking automation.
 However, they might come at a lower cost.

 - TKGI clusters - VMware Tanzu Kubernetes Grid Integrated Edition is a purpose-built container solution to operationalize Kubernetes for multi-cloud enterprises and service providers.
 Some of its capabilities are high availability, auto-scaling, health-checks, as well as self-healing and rolling upgrades for Kubernetes clusters.
 For more information on TKGI clusters, see the VMware Tanzu Kubernetes Grid Integrated Edition documentation.